Idiomatic Expression and Array Oriented Solutions in APL¶

 3↑scheduleSA1 ← ⊃⎕CSV path ⍬ 4 1 ⍝ Discard header row

-Write a dyadic function Attended
+Write a dyadic function Attended with the syntax:

 result ← attendees Attended schedule